JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 I have made every effort to make this program as performant as possible.
 Including:
 * Multithreading using a queue for the frames
-* Reading the fewest number of frames needed to sample an opaque nameplate
+* Reading the fewest number of frames needed to sample an "opaque" nameplate
 * Using the index operator to discard color data prior to var assignment
-* Cropping the Numpy array prior to converting to an image
+* Cropping the Numpy array without converting to an image
 * Checking for nameplate presence prior to OCR
 * Single thread Tesseract (10x faster OCR on 1080p)
 * Skipping duplicate files